awuorochelle75/book-manager-cli/README.md

 # Book Management System
-A Command-Line Book Manager for Libraries and Bookshops.
+- A Command-Line Book Manager for Libraries and Bookshops.

-## Learning Goals
+## Problem Statement

-- Discuss the basic directory structure of a CLI.
-- Outline the first steps in building a CLI.
+- Libraries,readers,and small bookshops often struggle to keep track of books,users and borrow records.Without a dedicated system,it becomes easy to lose records or forget who borrowed a book.

 ***